- What is Gift Aid?

 - made on behalf of someone else or a group of people

 - to a family member or friend participating in an event where the charity is contributing to their costs

 - made in return for goods, rights or services.

-If you donate on behalf of either a company or another person, we are not eligible to claim Gift Aid on your donation even if you are a UK tax payer.
+If you donate on behalf of either a company or another person, we aren’t eligible to claim Gift Aid on your donation, even if you’re a UK taxpayer.

 Yes, you can, every donation makes a difference to our work.
 But please note that if you make an anonymous donation, we can’t claim Gift Aid, as we need your name and home address for submitting the Gift Aid claim to HMRC, so you can be identified as a taxpayer.

 Thank you for supporting Diabetes UK, it makes a big difference.
 Diabetes UK runs several fundraising events every year.
 For most events, at the point of registration, we ask the fundraiser to set up an online page.
 The link to the page can be shared with family and friends asking them to sponsor you.
 When your sponsors donate online, they’ll have an opportunity to Gift Aid their donation.

 You can also use a sponsorship form from our fundraising kit to collect donations and declarations from your sponsors.